 I must have been 10 or so, when my older brother helped me master my first chords on steel-string.
 In my secondary school band I picked up the 4-string bass, which has remained my favorite instrument up until today.

 Since my mid-teens I’ve been customizing my own instruments: for instance, I added a pickup to my black maple-neck Precision, and I yanked the frets out of the cheapest bass I could get my hands on.
 There wasn’t much information around in those days, so a lot of what I did was simply trial-and-error.
 I learned a lot that way.

 In 1992, by pure coincidence, I discovered that a School of Lutherie had been founded, only a 45 minute drive away from my home.
 I took classes there from 1992 to 1996, and I’ve been building custom electric guitars and basses ever since (feel free to browse the photo section).

 My business, Marcus Guitars & Basses, was founded in 1995.
 In those starting years (to make ends meet) I worked for 4 different stores.
-Nowadays I only work independently, since I prefer being my own boss.
-But the biggest music store in Belgium still sends its customers to me, whenever their guitars need some serious repair.
+I stopped doing that a long time ago, but the biggest music store in Belgium still sends its customers to me, whenever their guitars need some serious repair.

 Through the years I appear to have built a considerable clientele, without ever having to advertise.
 Positive press reviews may have helped that a little, but their effect is rather small and short-lived.
 They make nice reading, though.

-But of course, in years to come as well, my core business will always remain your setups, repairs, and other often challenging assignments.
-I’m still doing those with the same enthusiasm as back then, in ’95!
+But of course, my core business will always remain your setups, repairs, and other often challenging assignments.
+I’m still doing those with the same enthusiasm as back then, in 1995!
 So I’m looking forward to seeing you, here in my workshop in Sint-Niklaas.